-The disability office will usually have been in touch with the student before they start their course and will have agreed with them an individual learning support agreement (LSA).
-The LSA describes any adjustments that need to be made or support the student will need to access the course.
+The disability office will usually have been in touch with the student before they start their course and will have agreed with them an individual Study Inclusion Plan (previously called a Learning Support Agreement - LSA).
+The Study Inclusion Plan describes any adjustments that need to be made or support the student will need to access the course.
 These might include preferred method of accessing written information, exam arrangements and library support.
-The student will give you a copy of this LSA themselves.
-The faculty office will also have a copy of the LSA.
-Whether or not the student has an LSA please feel free to liaise with the disability advisors throughout the course regarding any questions or concerns you may have.
+The Study Inclusion Plan (SIP) will be automatically distributed to all the student's module convenors each year, with the student's consent.
+If the student changes modules or wants to share the SIP with with other teaching staff (eg Graduate Teaching Assistants or Programme Convenors), it will be up to them to send it separately.
+The faculty office will also have a copy of the SIP.
+Whether or not the student has an SIP, please feel free to liaise with the disability advisors throughout the course regarding any questions or concerns you may have.

 What are mental health difficulties